Subscribe to Blog via Email

 Category Archives: RHS research

+This survey has now closed.
+Thanks to all BSBI vice-county recorders who completed the survey.
 I have recently started a PhD at the University of Reading titled ‘Garden plants: a threat to the natural environment due to climate change?’
-This NERC SCENARIO project is supervised by Dr Alastair Culham and Dr Brian Pickles at the … Continue reading
+This … Continue reading

 By Yvette Harvey Who would have thought that the author of Little Women could have had such a significant role in today’s advent blog about plants… For it was Louisa May Alcott who first introduced us to the elf, maker … Continue reading